learosema/hyper-nibbly/README.md

 # Hyper Nibbly

-This is a simple snake-like game in Vanilla JavaScript + SVG while I was travelling with Deutsche Bahn.
+This is a simple snake-like game in Vanilla JavaScript + SVG I made while travelling with Deutsche Bahn.

 Try to eat all the cookies. :)